-You can sponsor Dignity Bags and blanket Hampers for the homeless via an EFT or for international or credit card payments via PayPal or PayFast, secure online payment provider.
+You can make Mercy donations via an EFT or for international or credit card payments via PayPal or PayFast, secure online payment provider.

 EFT payments to: Wells Training and Missions NPC, Standard Bank, Acc No: 071447024.
 Br Code:051001.

-Please use as reference: your Name and “Homeless” or “Dignity Bags” or “homeless/dignity”.
-What you give goes to these gifts of love for those in need!
+Please use an appropriate reference: such as your Name and “Dignity Bags” or “blankets”.
+100% of what you give goes to these gifts of love for those in need!

 Click here to make a payment via Payfast.